The purpose of this document

 To create a project that creates and delivers a national platform to celebrate UK Forest School.
 The Forest School Day Project has one small achievable task,

-- To encourage, the forest school community to connect, share and celebrate together at local events or community events across the UK.
-Connecting the national forest school community by sharing local celebrations held in own forest school settings, with own forest school group.
+- To encourage, the Forest School community to connect, share and celebrate together at local events or community events across the UK.
+Connecting the national and international Forest School community by sharing local celebrations held in own Forest School settings, with own Forest School group.

 Owner and Data Controller